-5 Tips to Control Dust During a Kitchen Remodel
+5 Tips To Dust Control During a Kitchen Remodel

-5 Tips To Control Dust During A Kitchen Remodel
+5 Tips To Dust Control During a Kitchen Remodel

-Check out these 5 tips on how your contractor can control renovation dust during a kitchen remodel.
+Check out these 5 tips on how your contractor can control renovation dust during a kitchen remodel:

-1. Isolate the Construction Area
+1. Isolate Remodeling Dust to the Construction Zone

 • Designating limited entry and exit areas